Latest News

 Does the government offer any other viable options?

 Andrew Birch is the CEO of OpenSolar.
 He believes that Britain needs to liberalise their power market.
-This would require removing subsidies, such as CfDs, and letting the market determine which energy sources can best meet consumer demands.
+This would require removing subsidies, such as CfDs, and allowing the markets to determine what forms of energy are most efficient for consumers.

 Although the idea is a good one, given that energy is so important to Britain, both in terms of its economy and security (especially with the AI race and the energy transition), the government will not be willing to relinquish control.